LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 The custom `subplots` function

 1. calls the standard `plt.subplots` function internally to generate the `fig, ax` pair,
-1. makes the desired customizations to `ax`, and
+1. makes the desired customisations to `ax`, and
 1. passes the `fig, ax` pair back to the calling code.

 +++